tn3w/ProtonVPN-IPs/README.md

 ## Data Files

-The script generates three data files:
+The script generates six data files:

 1. `protonvpn_logicals.json` - Contains the raw response from ProtonVPN's API, including detailed information about all logical servers and their configurations.